-Here is the recipe for what she fed us 20 guests during last year’s grape harvest special.
-With prior permission to pass it on, ecco Selena's breathtaking (pot)roast beef.
+Here is the recipe for what she fed us 20 guests during last year's grape harvest special.
+With prior permission to pass it on, Selena's rosbif––as is pronounced here––a sensational (pot)roast beef.

 1 kg (2 lbs) lean beef sirloin tip roast, trimmed and tied